rollbar/docs/guides/saml.md

 * Select `Google` as your identity prvider and then enter the XML SAML metadata for the provider and save it.

 ## Okta

-You must be an admin of your Okta account to complete the following steps.
-{: .info}

 **In Okta:**